-What happens to the human body if it is thrown into outer space without a space suit?
+What happens to the human body when thrown into outer space without a space suit?

-Astronauts on board the International Space Station (ISS) do not stay onboard for the entire space flight, and sometimes go out into space for extravehicular activities.
-In such a case, wearing a
+Astronauts on board the International Space Station (ISS) do not stay onboard the entire space flight, and sometimes go out into outer space and perform extravehicular activities.
+In such a case, it is

 What would happen to humans exposed to the vacuum of space without a spacesuit?

-Widely whispered theories are that 'the human body explodes when it is thrown into outer space in the real world' and 'in the outer space, blood boils in an instant and evaporates to death.'
-There are also science fiction movies depicting such scenes, but even if you actually jump out into outer space without wearing a space suit, it seems that the human body will not explode or the blood will not boil.
+Among the widely whispered theories are that the human body explodes when thrown into space alive, and that in space, blood boils instantly, evaporates and dies.
+Also, there are science fiction movies depicting such scenes, but even if you actually jump out into outer space without wearing a space suit, it seems that the human body will not explode or the blood will boil.

-Although we are hardly aware of it in our daily lives, the human body that lives on Earth is constantly being pressed by atmospheric pressure, and the pressure in our body pushes it back to maintain a balance.
-However, since the outer space is in a vacuum state, there is no
+Although we are rarely conscious of it in our daily lives, the human body living on Earth is always pushed by the atmospheric pressure, and the pressure inside the body pushes it back to maintain balance.
+However, since outer space is in a vacuum state, there is no

-The theory that ``the human body explodes when it jumps out into outer space” is associated with this sudden decompression.
-However, according to ZME Science, human skin is very flexible and strong, so it can expand according to the decompression without spilling important tissues and organs.
+The theory that ``the human body explodes when it jumps out into outer space'' is associated with this rapid decompression.
+However, according to ZME Science, human skin is very flexible and tough, so it can expand according to decompression without spilling important tissues and organs.

-It is said that the lack of oxygen is the direct cause of death in humans who have jumped out into outer space.
-However, he thought that he should not use oxygen at all when he jumped out into outer space, and holding his breath was 'the worst action he could do'.
-It seems that when you hold your breath in outer space, air bubbles enter the blood and reach the brain, causing a stroke, or the lungs rupture with a change in pressure.
+It is said that the direct cause of death for humans who have jumped out into outer space alive is lack of oxygen.
+Nonetheless, holding your breath is the 'worst thing you can do', thinking that you shouldn't use oxygen when you fly out into outer space.
+If you hold your breath in space, air bubbles will enter your bloodstream and reach your brain, causing a stroke, or your lungs will burst as the pressure changes.

-But even if you don't hold your breath, you will soon run out of oxygen.
-If you are lucky, it is possible that you may be conscious for about 15 seconds after going out into outer space, but after that you lose consciousness, and in about 2 minutes your body's organs become deficient in oxygen and die.
-I will.
+But even if you don't hold your breath, you'll quickly run out of oxygen.
+If you are lucky, you may be conscious for about 15 seconds after going out into space, but after that, you will lose consciousness, and in about 2 minutes, your organs will run out of oxygen and you will die. increase.

-In the past, there have been some cases of “accidents that have been exposed to vacuum or sudden decompression”.
-In an accident that occurred at the
+In the past, there have been several cases of 'accidents caused by exposure to vacuum or rapid decompression'.
+In an accident that occurred at

-In addition, since the external temperature when the ISS is facing the sun is approximately 121 degrees, and the external temperature when the sun is blocked by the earth is approximately minus 157 degrees, the 'temperature' in outer space is also the human life.
-Seems to threaten.
-However, because there is no air in the universe, heat is not transmitted to the human body through air, nor is heat transferred by convection.
-Radiation is the only way heat can travel in outer space, but since radiation takes time to transfer heat, it will die from lack of oxygen before it dies, ZME Science pointed out.
+Also, when the ISS is facing the sun, the external temperature is about 121 degrees, and when the sun is blocked by the earth, the external temperature is about minus 157 degrees. seems to threaten However, since there is no air in space, heat cannot be transferred to the human body through the air or by convection.
+Radiation is the only way heat is transferred in space, but ZME Science points out that it takes time to transfer heat by radiation, so you'll die from oxygen starvation before you die from heat.